rf/nextbusjs/README.md

 nextbus.js
 ==========

-A nice interface to nextbus in javascript!
+A reasonable interface to nextbus written in Javascript, targetting both Appcelerator Titanium and Node.JS.